 The undiscovered ability of the truly successful

-But what are the abilities of really successful people?
-Can one even say that at all and really get to the bottom of the subject?
-One of the main skills is to control emotions and impulses with discipline, without suppressing them is one of those skills for him.
+But what are the skills of really successful people?
+Can you say that in general and really get to the bottom of the topic?
+One of the main skills is to control emotions and impulses with discipline without suppressing them, one of those skills for him.

 What sounds like squaring the circle actually helps us keep an eye on personal goals.
 Empathy allows resilient people to recognize the needs and moods of their environment.
 After all, it is also important to have a realistic, optimistic self-assessment as well as the basic conviction that you can cope with negative situations yourself.

 Remember the strengths

-Just like Jean Poirier: he was camera assistant for film in Montreal for eleven years.
-A dream job for many, but it came up against its limits at some point: "I lacked the contacts to really make a career in the industry," he recognized with fine antennae.
+Just like Jean Poirier: For eleven years he was a camera assistant for films in Montreal.
+A dream job for many, but at some point it reached its limits: "I lacked contacts to really make a career in the industry," he recognized with fine antennae.

 Instead of sticking to the supposed dream at any cost, he looked at his situation with a healthy sense of reality: he could not change the playing rules of the industry.

 Resiliency saved more damage

 But he remembered his strengths and changed jobs.
 Did another nine-month apprenticeship.
 Today he runs his own outdoor company in Baie-Saint-Paul north of Quebec City.
-"A lot of colleagues didn't understand that at the time," Jean told me.
+"A lot of my colleagues didn't understand that at the time," Jean told me.
 But he always had his goal clearly in mind and was convinced that he was doing the right thing.

 His resilience finally saved him from major damage: "When the economic crisis came, many former colleagues became unemployed and didn't know what to do next," reports Jean.
 But with good intuition he had sought a path in life that really suited him.